yuchyahav/cli-todo/README.md

 ## Architectural Design

-MVC Pattern I chose Model-View-Controller (MVC) to decouple data management from the user interface, allows for swapping between a basic text UI and a rich terminal UI without changing core logic.
+MVC Pattern I chose Model-View-Controller (MVC) to decouple data management from the user interface, which allows for swapping between a basic text UI and a rich terminal UI without changing core logic.

 * Model: Manages the recursive Task data structure and handles JSON file I/O using Boost.JSON.
 * View: An abstract base class defining the interface.